 Travel to Niue is restricted to repatriating residents of Niue and essential services people who have received advance approval from the Niue Government for travel.

 All arriving travellers will undergo supervised quarantine for 14 days at government-appointed accommodation in Niue.

 A limit of 15 people are permitted to enter Niue per flight, until the Niue Government advise otherwise.

 Travellers who require Government approval for travel are asked to email the Niue Office of External Affairs.

-We are supporting the Samoan government with help to repatriate Samoan Citizens and Permanent and Temporary residents of Samoa, who are currently stranded in New Zealand.
+When restrictions allow, we will work to support the Samoan government with help to repatriate Samoan Citizens and Permanent and Temporary residents of Samoa, who are currently stranded in New Zealand.